Rackham Distinguished Graduate Mentor Award

 Recipients of the Rackham Distinguished Graduate Mentor Award

-- Sara Pozzi, Nuclear Engineering and Radiological Sciences
+- Sara Pozzi, Professor of Nuclear Engineering and Radiological Sciences, Professor of Physics

-- Jennifer J. Linderman, Professor of Chemical Engineering and of Biomedical Engineering
+- Jennifer J. Linderman, Professor of Chemical Engineering, Professor of Biomedical Engineering

 - Miriam H. Meisler, Myron Levine Distinguished Professor in the Departments of Human Genetics and Neurology